MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 # Camera placement recommendations for Dynamics 365 Connected Store

+This article provides camera placement recommendations for Microsoft Dynamics 365 Connected Store.
+It includes general guidelines as well as specific recommendations for height, angle, and camera-to-focal-point-distance for the three different zones.

 ## General guidelines

 Consider the following general guidelines when positioning cameras for Microsoft Dynamics 365 Connected Store: